occisn/calc-problem-solving/README.md

 ### Divisors

-**Number of divisors** The following macro, in detailed then compact form, test all integers between 1 and the integer square root of n (top element of the stack, consumed) to compute the number of divisors of n.
+**Number of divisors (version 1, slow)** The following macro, in detailed then compact form, tests all integers between 1 and the integer square root of n (top element of the stack, consumed) to compute the number of divisors of n.

 Specific case when n >= 4:
 ```